 January in Seattle.
 Not exactly the time most people think of for exploring the great outdoors.
 But January can actually be less wet than the spring months, and as long as you have a good raincoat and shoes it really doesn’t matter.
 Drizzly days are some of the best for hiking, especially if there is a cozy fire and a warm beverage at the end….

 Folks come to Seattle for a variety of reasons, and one of them is an opportunity to get into nature.
 Where downtown Seattle is a bustling hub of creativity, flavor, art, and culture, the nearby national and state parks are fantastic places to spend a day or two when you’re looking to immerse yourself in the beauty and wonder of the great outdoors.
-While an entrance fee is expected most days of the year to access these incredible parks, the National Park Service regularly sets up a calendar of annual entrance fee-free days that are designed to encourage visitors to enjoy time spent in these protected areas.
+While an entrance fee is expected most days of the year to access these incredible parks, the National Park Service regularly sets up a calendar of annual entrance fee-free days that are designed to encourage visitors to enjoy time and have a free state park day in these protected areas.
 The first of these entrance fee-free days will be January 20th in 2020, and if you happen to be in the Seattle area around this time, there’s going to be a long list of parks to see, experience and explore!

 National Parks Worth the Drive

 From a distance, Mt.
 Rainier is an impressive sight, but that’s nothing compared to the opportunity to get up close to this phenomenal landmark.
 Mt.
-Rainier stands over 14,000 feet high in the heart of Mount Rainier National Park and visiting comes with the option of climbing this iconic mountain on an entrance fee-free day.
+Rainier stands over 14,000 feet high in the heart of Mount Rainier National Park and visiting comes with the option of climbing this iconic mountain on a free state park day.
 In addition to mountain climbing, Mount Rainier National Park is known and loved for its maze of lower-elevation hiking trails as well as opportunities to bike, fish, and boat.
 (These trails are my favorite.
 Not too challenging, and great views!)
 Wildflowers and wildlife are also abundant in Mount Rainier National Park, making it a great place for photographers and admirers alike.
 The visitor’s center at Paradise has both a café to warm up after your hike, and a gift shop to pick up a souvenir.
 Their website has information on current conditions and the status of the different hikes, climbs, and campsites.